Visualization and GraphicsInteractionDept ICSFaculty of ScienceUU

 Lectures

-• Lectures and labs are in BBG 201 - but check the schedule below or MyTimetable / the MyUU app for changes
+• Check the schedule below or MyTimetable / the MyUU app for changes

 Lectures will be streamed live on Teams for students who cannot be physically on campus.
 Lecture recordings will be made available for later reference.
 Slides will be made available in advance.